kglw-dot-net/phase1/setlists/_posts/2022-09-30-moreno-beach-perris-ca.md

  5. Iron Lung

  6. Boogieman Sam
+    (->)

-    (with snippet of Cut Throat Boogie, >)
+ 7. Cut Throat Boogie
+    (w/ Boogieman Sam + Got My Mojo Workin' (Muddy Waters) + My Babe (Little Walter) quotes, ->)

- 7. Murder of the Universe
+ 8. Murder of the Universe

- 8. Static Electricity
+ 9. Static Electricity
-    (with snippet of Hypertension)

- 9. K.G.L.W.
+10. K.G.L.W.
-    (Outro)

-10. Float Along - Fill Your Lungs
+11. Float Along - Fill Your Lungs

-11. The Dripping Tap
+12. The Dripping Tap

+Notes: During the Iron Lung coda, Stu asked if anyone was on acid.
+Following Murder of the Universe, it was announced that an 11-year-old girl had gone missing; after FAFYL it was announced that she had been found.
-    (Stu crowd-surfed into the lake and back)
+Stu crowd-surfed into and swam in the adjacent lake during The Dripping Tap.